facebookresearch/ParlAI/README.md

 - eval_model.py: _uses agent.repeat_label to compute evaluation metrics data for a particular task provided on the command-line_
 - build_dict.py: _build a dictionary from a particular task provided on the command-line using core.dict.DictionaryAgent_
 - memnn_luatorch_cpu: _shows a few examples of training an end-to-end memory network on a few datasets_
-- drqa: _shows how to train the attentive LSTM DrQA model of <a href="https://arxiv.org/abs/1704.00051">Chen et al.</a> on SQuAD._
+- drqa: _shows how to train the attentive LSTM DrQA model of [Chen et al.](https://arxiv.org/abs/1704.00051) on SQuAD._

 ### Tasks